 All of the above notes come from the mixture of soy sauce, mirin, garlic, ginger and brown sugar with just a hint of chilli flakes.

-The final step is boiling the poaching liquid with a bit more brown sugar to create a sticky glaze that we coat the chicken with.
-What we end up with is delicious Shoyu sauce.
-It is so easy, quite healthy but feels indulgent.
+- The final step is boiling the poaching liquid with a bit more brown sugar to create a sticky glaze that we coat the chicken with.
+What we end up with is delicious shoyu sauce.
+Poaching uses low temperature and plenty of liquid to cook the chicken gently, making it moist and tender.
+It’s also leaner because there is no need to introduce fat such as oil to the cooking process.

 You can also turn this chicken recipe into a ramen.
 How cool is that?!
-Here is the recipe for Shoyu Ramen that will give you ideas how to proceed.
+Here is a recipe for Shoyu Ramen to give you ideas for how to proceed.

 All you’d have to do is to cook a pot of rice and steam some vegetables.
 So much better and healthier than ordering an Asian takeout!